-Department of Mathematical Sciences McPheeters-Dennis Hall, Room 139 Telephone: 404-880-8199
+McPheeters-Dennis Hall, Room 139

 The Department of Mathematical Sciences offers graduate programs of study leading to the Master of Science Degree in Mathematics.
 Two concentration tracks are offered: Pure Mathematics or Applied Mathematics, and a total of 30 credit hours are required to complete the program.
-The Department prepares its graduate students, in either of the two concentrations, for advanced graduate studies in mathematics or mathematical areas, or for various career opportunities in industry, government and education.
+The Department prepares its graduate students, in either of the two concentrations, for advanced graduate studies in mathematics or mathematics related areas, or for career opportunities in industry, government and education.
 The program is also appropriate for students interested in interdisciplinary graduate training in the sciences and engineering.